ExaWorks/job-api-spec/specification.md

 <div class="note user">

+Since the `PreLaunch` script is sourced before the parallel launch, it is only sourced by a single process.
+This process may be running on the login node or on a batch node, depending on the system and J/PSI implementation.
+In the case where code needs to run on every node or rank of a parallel job, it is advisable to instead use a wrapper script around the `executable`.

 Some environment changes can cause parallel launchers to malfunction.
-For example, loading a module that changes out the interpreter for python or lua.
+For example, loading a module that changes the interpreter for python or lua.
 In this case, `PreLaunch` may cause parallel launcher failures and accomplishing these environmental changes would be better done with a wrapper script around the `executable`.